martincartledge/martincartledge.io/src/content/blog/mapreduce-deep-dive.md

 Inspired by the map and reduce primitives found in Lisp, among other functional programming languages

-The goal: handle processing large sets of data at Google, while hiding parallelization, fault-tolerance, data distribution and load balancing.
+The goal: handle processing large sets of data at Google, while hiding parallelization, fault-tolerance, data distribution, and load balancing.

-The computation takes a set of input key/value pairs and returns a set out output key/value pairs.
+The computation takes a set of input key/value pairs and returns a set of output key/value pairs.

 MapReduce library is written in C++

 ## How Does MapReduce Work

-There are many different ways to implement MapReduce, but for simplicity sake, I will provide an overview similiar to what Jeffrey Dean and Sanjay Ghemawat cited in their [MapReduce paper](https://research.google/pubs/pub62/).
+There are many different ways to implement MapReduce, but for simplicity’s sake, I will provide an overview similar to what Jeffrey Dean and Sanjay Ghemawat cited in their [MapReduce paper](https://research.google/pubs/pub62/).

 - Large clusters are connected via Ethernet
 - Each machine is equipped with dual-processor x86 processors